khwerhahn/cardano/README.md

 Make it as easy as possible for everybody to participate and setup Cardano on their own machines.

+### Warning:
+This is just to help people get started.
+This has not been tested in production.
+Only use this if you really know how to secure your environment and your application.

+Also only invest what you can afford to lose.

+### Sneak Peek:
 ![alt text](https://github.com/khwerhahn/cardano/blob/master/pics/desktop.png)

 ## Containers